 Continue walking along the Embarcadero towards the direction of the Golden Gate Bridge until you hit the end of the road.
 You are now at Fisherman’s Wharf, lined with seafood restaurants and clam chowder kiosks.
 Make a right towards the huge building to your right for our next stop — the entrancing Musee Mecanique.

 It is free to enter and provides a pleasant respite from the hustle and bustle of the Wharf.
-There are approximately 300 antique coin-operated items of all kinds here, ranging from mechanical orchestras to ancient slot machines.

 SAN FRANCISCO FREE WALKING TOUR: FERRY BUILDING TO FISHERMAN'S WHARF VIA COIT TOWER: Musee Mecanique